GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

    - Say: `"Don't respond until I say 'last paste'"`.
 3. Wait for your guide, Isaac to respond → drill down.

-At the end of this intro, you'll find the system prompt section, where I've included a default prompt that you can customize to your liking.
+At the end of this intro, you'll find the system prompt sections, where I've included a default prompt that you can customize to your liking.

 Robonomics isn’t a complete theorem — and it shouldn’t be.